Guildhawk

 Guildhawk, is a global technology led language services agency, headquartered in the City of London.
 The company was founded by Jurga Zilinskiene in 2001, and has developed into an international agency with multiple locations and over 3,000 staff, providing digital transformation, human and AI machine translation, digital human twins, transliteration of songs and scripts, interpreting, consulting localisation, voiceover, subtitling and more in over 200 languages.
 The firm uses database software Zilinskiene designed and evolved from the start of the business.

-Guildhawk has developed productivity software and algorithms to manage people and information and in 2019 won government backing for a Knowledge Transfer Partnership in collaboration with Sheffield Hallam University to develop a new software platform to manage people in the Gig economy.
+Guildhawk, through its research division known as Gai Labs, has developed productivity software and algorithms to manage people and information and in 2019 won government backing for a Knowledge Transfer Partnership in collaboration with Sheffield Hallam University to develop a new software platform to manage people in the Gig economy.
 Innovate UK Scale-up Edge has backed the company to scale its new GAI AI-translation SaaS solution called GAI Translate powered by NLP and GPT technology.
 The solution won the Market Disruptor Award 2025 at the Safety & Security Entrepreneur Awards for providing a secure translation solution for professionals in high-risk industries.
-In 2025, Innovate UK named Sheffield Hallam University and Guildhawk as one of fifty of the most successful knowledge transfer partnerships in the 50 year history of the programme.
+In 2025, Innovate UK named Sheffield Hallam University and Guildhawk as one of fifty of the most successful knowledge transfer partnerships in the 50 year history of the programme for development of the GAI Translate software.

 Previously known as Today Translations and Today Advisory, the company underwent a full corporate rebrand in June 2019, including the new name, Guildhawk.
 The rebrand process took two years, after the company determined that "translations" was a limiting term which did not reflect the scope of the company's services.

 The word Guildhawk is a registered trade mark with the UK Intellectual Property Office number UK00003395877.
 The symbol of the Guildhawk Girl with a Red Scarf is also a registered design of the company registered trade mark number UK00003395936.